rl2153/url-shortener/README.md

    In the request body (raw) paste the url you want to shorten, eg.
    ``"https://www.google.com"``

-   If the request is successfull, you will receive the generated shor link in the response body, eg. ``https://sho.rt/aa1f36``.
+   If the request is successfull, you will receive the generated short link in the response body, eg. ``https://sho.rt/aa1f36``.

 5. retrieve original url:
      To retrieve the original url, send a GET request to ``http://localhost:5128/api/url/{code}`` where you replace ``{code}`` with the actual short code, that was generated in the previous           step, in this case ``aa1f36``.